javierchavez/zombie-house/README.md

 ## Models
-The character controlled by the player
+- The character controlled by the player
-The house where the character moves obstacles zombies
+- The house where the character moves
+- obstacles
+- zombies

 ## Controllers
-Main loop
-player input
+- player input
-Controller to perform actions on the player’s character (move, attack)
+- Controller to perform actions on the player’s character (move, attack)

 ## Views
-Renderer – Render the objects onto the screen
+- Renderer – Render the objects onto the screen

+- Main loop is in `ZombieHouse.java` events are passed from here to controller

 ---
 **Authors**